jhpyle/docassemble/_docs/config.md

 The `redis` directive should be treated as read-only.
 The primary way you would adjust your [Redis] configuration is when starting a new server for the first time.
-At that time, you can set [Docker] configuration variable [`REDIS`] in order to specify that a particular external [Redis] database should be used.
-For example, you would set this environment variable if you were using a cloud-based managed Redis system like [ElastiCache for Redis].
+For example, you would change this setting if you were using a cloud-based managed Redis system like [ElastiCache for Redis].

 Changing the `redis` directive after you already have a working system can lead to major problems, such as API keys not working.
 You should not change the `redis` value using the web-based front end unless you really know what you are doing.

-In the default [Docker] configuration, `redis` directive is set to `null`.
+In the default configuration of the `jhpyle/docassemble` [Docker] deployment, `redis` directive is set to `null`.

 {% highlight yaml %}
 redis: null